 Barre is an exercise that has recently gained popularity.
 Barre is a blend of ballet, pilates, and yoga, which combine to bring strength training to those who use this form of exercise.
 Some classes also use weights, so be sure to use a lower weight than you usually do, or none at all.
 Here are some of the benefits that Baby Chick lists:

 Some of these benefits are the same as prenatal yoga, but many of these are unique to barre, like reduction of cellulite.
-Better balance is one which stands out, as many women find balance to be a difficulty with their newly-formed baby bumps.
+As many women find balance to be a difficulty with their newly-formed baby bumps, better balance is a benefit that stands out.
 Weight loss may also be another benefit that will entice pregnant moms to give it a try.
 While weight increase is normal and healthy in pregnancy, there are some women who find it difficult to control their weight gain.
 This exercise would be an amazing option for women in those situations.

 Walking is an amazing option, as there’s no money needed to partake in the activity!
 Here are some benefits that Parents listed: